The Exclusive Vision of Rare $K$ and $B$ Decays and of the Quark Mixing in the Standard Model: Introduction

 There is no question about that the analyses in \cite{Buras:2003td,Bobeth:2021cxm,Buras:2021nns} will help us to identify possible departures from SM predictions for the $\vcb$-independent ratios and possible pattern of $\vcb$ determinations from various loop processes as analysed in \cite{Altmannshofer:2021uub,Buras:2015qea}, but also to some extent in \cite{Buras:2021nns}.
 See in particular Figs.~12 and 14 of {the latter paper.} Yet, eventually the most obvious procedure to look for NP is to determine all CKM parameters in tree-level processes under the assumption that NP contributions to these decays are negligible.
 This assumption is more likely to be correct than assuming no NP contributions in loop induced decays.
 Subsequently the resulting values of the CKM parameters inserted into SM amplitudes for loop induced processes would allow for definite predictions for GIM suppressed observables.

 In this spirit in the present paper we follow a more direct but a novel route, which to our knowledge has not been explored by anybody to date, at least as far as SM predictions for theoretically clean {observables} {like rare $K$ and $B$ decays, $\Delta M_{s,d}$ and the mixing induced CP asymmetry $S_{\psi K_S}$} are concerned.
 Instead of using the values of $\vcb$ and $\vub$ resulting from the global fits of the CKM matrix \cite{Bona:2007vi,Charles:2004jd}, we assume, in contrast to the prevailing {\em inclusive} expectations in the case of $\vcb$, that the future values of both $\vcb$ and $\vub$ will be determined from {\em exclusive} tree-level decays.
-Therefore we set them {equal} to the ones from FLAG \cite{Aoki:2021kgd}\footnote{In fact we will use for $\vcb$ its preliminary value that should appear in the 2022 FLAG's edition.}.
-With the precisely known $\vus$ the resulting rare decay branching ratios, $\varepsilon_K$, $\Delta M_d$, $\Delta M_s$ and $S_{\psi K_S}$ depend than only on the angles $\beta$ and $\gamma$ in the unitarity triangle that are moreover correlated through the CKM unitarity.
+Therefore { we use FLAG \cite{Aoki:2021kgd} averages,\footnote{In fact we will use for $\vcb$ its preliminary value that should appear in the 2022 FLAG's edition.} which are based on a number of LQCD calculations that are listed after (\ref{FLAGVUB}).} With the precisely known $\vus$ the resulting rare decay branching ratios, $\varepsilon_K$, $\Delta M_d$, $\Delta M_s$ and $S_{\psi K_S}$ depend than only on the angles $\beta$ and $\gamma$ in the unitarity triangle that are moreover correlated through the CKM unitarity.
 An unusual pattern of SM predictions results from this study.
 Some present {tensions} are dwarfed and new {tensions} are born.
 In some cases their sizes depend sensitively on the value of $\gamma$ which enhances the importance of precise measurements of this parameter, stressed in particular in \cite{Buras:2021nns,Blanke:2018cya}.

 The view that exclusive decays will eventually lead to the best determination of $\vcb$ is rather unusual but has been already expressed by the first author in the past \cite{Buras:2020xsm}.
 The point is that precise measurements of formfactors by Lattice QCD (LQCD) accompanied by improved measurements of the relevant branching ratios should allow eventually a better control over theoretical uncertainties than it is possible in inclusive decays and consequently determinations of $\vcb$ and $\vub$ that do not rely on quark-hadron duality.
 Yet, to be on the safe side, in view of the important progress in the inclusive determination of $\vcb$ \cite{Bordone:2019guc,Bordone:2021oof,Ricciardi:2021shl,Aoki:2021kgd}, we compare at all stages the results in this EXCLUSIVE scenario with the HYBRID one in which $\vcb$ in the former scenario is replaced by the most recent inclusive $\vcb$ from \cite{Bordone:2021oof}.